magento/merchdocs/src/stores/admin-account.md

 group: getting-started
 ---

-Your Admin account was initially set up during the installation, and might contain initial placeholder information, or information from the sample data.
+Your Admin account was initially set up during the installation, and might contain initial placeholder information or sample data information.
 You can personalize your user name and password, and update your first name, last name, and email address at any time.
 See the [Permissions]({{ site.baseurl }}{% link system/permissions.md %}) page to learn more about Admin accounts and roles.

 ## Edit account information